TushirSahu/Cricket_Score_Predictor/README.md

 ### **Accuracy in terms of [R Square Value]:**
 * 52.834640

-I have used an very large dataset but you can also go with smaller dataset and much lesser information as compared to this dataset.
+#### I have used a very large dataset but you can also go with smaller dataset and much lesser information as compared to this dataset.